 3. Check for and fix any errors

-4. Check for any functionality breaking on site
+4. Check for any functionality breaks on the site

 5. Backup current site files

-8. Apply updates to live site and make same fixes as done on dev site
+8. Apply updates to the live site and make the same fixes as done in the dev site

-10. Ensure all functionality on new site is still correct
+10. Ensure all functionality on the new site is still correct

 How often are Drupal updates issued?

-Drupal Core: Current official version in most popular use is Drupal 7.
+Drupal Core: The current official version in most popular use is Drupal 7.
 It was released on 5th Jan 2011.
-Since then up to end of the year 2014 there have been 34 updates released for Drupal core.
-So that translates to 8-9 updates per year.
-Or roughly update every 1-2 months.
+Since then, up to end of the year 2014, there have been 34 updates released for Drupal Core.
+So that translates to 8-9 updates per year, or roughly an update every 1-2 months.

-Contributed Modules: Most projects have at least few dozen of contributed modules and on an average there are 2-3 updates released per month for these modules.
-Complex sites will have additional modules and accordingly possibly extra update releases.
+Contributed Modules: Most projects have at least a few dozen contributed modules, and on an average there are 2-3 updates released per month for these modules.
+Complex sites will have additional modules and accordingly, possibly extra update releases.

-So effectively there are at least few updates available every month for each site.
+So effectively, there are at least a few updates available every month for each site.

 Not all updates are created equal